-Although we specialize in tea-based Kombucha, we do make some brews in which some extraordinary botanicals play a main role.
+Although we specialize in a tea-based Kombucha, we do make some brews in which some extraordinary botanicals play the main role.

-As a matter of fact, our entire Special Line features only botanicals.
-Five to be exact, and we do not use any tea to make them.
+As a matter of fact, our entire Special Line features botanicals only.
+Five to be exact, and we do not use any tea alongside.
+Only those botanicals.

 And it's not that it tastes bad.
 Not at all.
-It still tastes good, but not as good as the first Nettles.
+It still tastes good, but not as good as the one made with first Nettles.

 If you can, you should still make Nettle Kombucha throughout the year, as you can find Nettles up till first serious frosts, so almost till Winter time.

-Why there's certain magic to very young Nettles can also be explained by the fact that herbalists have known for millennia that although Stinging Nettles are available through 3 seasons, they have the most beneficial properties when they are quite young.
+There's certain magic to very young Nettles.
+And it is well known to herbalists, who have known for millennia that although Stinging Nettles are available through 3 seasons, they have the most beneficial properties, when they are quite young.

 So that limits the time span from around mid April till the beginning of May.

 We have learnt about it when we have made four separate batches of Kombucha.
-One batch each week for one month.
+One batch per week, for the whole month.

 We started around middle of April and we continued picking Nettles from the same spot, week after week.

-Each time Kombucha tasted different.
-First batch was magical, the one a week later was really good, and the next two batches were still good, but far from the first ones.
+Each time when we made it, Kombucha tasted different.
+First batch was magical, the one a week later was really good, and the next two batches were still good, but not as good as the first ones.

 It is hard to describe the flavor of young Nettles, when they are used as a tea.